creatissimo/otto-market-api/docs/Api/ProductsV3Api.md

 Read active status

 The total number of results could be limited by specifying query parameters.
 Generally the resulting active status values will be paginated.
 The default page length is 100 active status entries per response, also the page size limit.
 The links specified in the result can be used to page through the total result space.
-Replaces corresponding online-status endpoint which now is marked as deprecated.

 ### Example